What is Dev Tools?

 The Network view in FullStory allows you to see line-by-line network requests as they happened in the browser to load a page.

 Learn more about using the Network view.

-The Slowest Pages report shows you the slowest pages related to any search or segment, by First Meaningful Paint.
+The Slowest Pages report shows you the slowest pages related to any search or segment, by First Contentful Paint.
 You can find Slowest Pages for any search or segment, and this report gives you excellent signal to understand where to improve your performance and also where you might want to search to find slow sessions.

 Note: You may notice that the Slowest Pages report doesn't show the full URL for each page, but rather displays part of the path as the page's name in the Page column.

 This is because FullStory groups together similar pages into Page Types.
 FullStory identifies when pages rely on the same HTML template and categorizes those similar pages together.

 For example, you may have thousands of unique URLs for different products, articles, or other unique pages, yet all of those unique URLs could adhere to a common template.
 FullStory recognizes patterns in pages with similar templates and aggregates those pages together as a common type.
 Page Types can help you quickly understand insights about similar pages, and they work seamlessly with dynamic single page applications where an app updates the URL as users navigate between different views.